“Do More in Nova Scotia” North American Campaign

 - Tourism Nova Scotia is partnering with popular TV shows including “Big Food Bucket List” on the Food Network airing nationally in Canada, and CBC’s “Les Chefs!” airing in Quebec, and with popular cultural influencers Colin and Justin from CityLine and Breakfast Television Toronto.

-Tourism Nova Scotia’s #NovaScotiaUNLISTED contest invites Nova Scotians to share their favourite photos of “lesser-known” places to see and things to do in Nova Scotia, in an effort to inspire more people to visit and travel throughout the province.
+Tourism Nova Scotia’s #NovaScotiaUNLISTED contest invited Nova Scotians to share their favourite photos of “lesser-known” places to see and things to do in Nova Scotia, in an effort to inspire more people to visit and travel throughout the province.

-From May 7 to May 26, 2019, participants can enter on Instagram by sharing photos of their favourite locations, restaurants or activities in Nova Scotia using the hashtag #NovaScotiaUNLISTED.
+Participants entered on Instagram by sharing photos of their favourite locations, restaurants or activities in Nova Scotia using the hashtag #NovaScotiaUNLISTED.

 Overseas Digital Marketing Campaign